 Hutto’s heart lies in its historic Old Town area, where you’ll find quirky independent shops and restaurants housed within colorful arcade-style buildings.
 Old Town is situated along East Street on both sides of Farley Street in north central Hutto, an easily accessed area just off of Highway 79.
 Stroll along East Street and you’ll pass a one-of-a-kind candy store, a unique gift shop, a cafe and pie shop, a restaurant and bar, and a statue of Henrietta the Hippo.
 If you’re here at the right time of the year, you’ll also encounter one of Hutto’s many music festivals, held just down the street from the Old Town area.
 Whether you’re a fan of window shopping or you’re searching for something delicious to munch on, you’ll find exactly what you’re looking for in Old Town Hutto.

 Have you spotted any of Hutto’s famous hippos in their natural habitats?
 The Dalmatian species is known to frequent Hutto Fire Rescue.
 The zebra breed resides near Hutto Middle School.
 The camouflage water horse is at City Hall!
 Nearly every nook and cranny of the community boasts a unique hippo of their very own.
 You can see all of the colorful varieties featured at Hutto businesses, schools and city facilities with the City of Hutto’s Self-Paced Hippo Tour.
-If you’re ready for the hunt, simply follow the map located at www.visithutto.com/hippotour, and you’re on your way.
+If you’re ready for the hunt, simply follow this map you'll be on your way.
 Check back often as new hippos will be added frequently.

 There’s more than one way to enjoy Hutto’s breathtaking scenery.
 If spending a few hours playing through a picturesque golf course sounds like your idea of a hole-in-one afternoon, then don’t miss The Golf Club at Star Ranch.
 Lush green fairways with spotless white-sand bunkers sit among gently sloping hills, a forest of oak trees, and numerous ponds, offering pleasant scenic views and enough of a challenge for golfers of any skill level.
 The club, rated as one of the best public golf courses in Texas by the Dallas Morning News, also features a practice area and a 15,000-square-foot clubhouse that includes a restaurant, pro shop, and locker rooms.
 Want to give the Star Ranch golf course a shot?
 Tee times at the golf course can be booked online.